zaidahmad23/clues_current/README.md

 TO DO:
 1. fix whack case1 bug (plot.pdf created, but no plot)
 2. fix slight display bug for case 2, case 3 where a bit of the plot is graphically cut off
-3. write some better documentation lol
+3. write better documentation lol